WordSocket

 - One-click automatic connection via the WPSignal dashboard (no API key required)

-- Manual connection via API key for self-hosted or advanced setups
+- Manual connection via API key for advanced setups

 - Disconnect button with inline confirmation, removes the site from the server immediately